avasdao/avas.cash/README.md

 ## About

-Ava's DAO is a non-profit organization on a mission to build and manage a comprehensive suite of products & services with the primary purpose of assuring financial freedom for every man, woman and child in our world.
+Ava's DAO is a non-profit organization on a mission to build and manage a comprehensive suite of products & services with the prime directive of assuring financial freedom for every man, woman and child in our world.

 ## Contact